 When most people have a question, they turn to a search engine for an answer.
-And while Google is the most popular option, there are plenty of alternative search engines that emphasize user privacy, offer new features and provide unique datasets of information.
+Google is still the most popular option by far, but there are plenty of alternatives that emphasize user privacy, offer cutting-edge features and provide unique datasets of information.
+Plus, the growing popularity of generative AI and ChatGPT has ushered in an entirely new kind of search engine — one that can summarize and even contextualize information from across the web to provide instant answers, no clicking blue links required.

 Next time you’re seeking answers, here are some search engines you can try.